 In other words, when you get treated for any of the 270 conditions, the schemes have to cover your costs without asking you for a co-payment, and without using your medical aid savings.

 These 270 conditions, known a Prescribed Minimum Benefits (PMBs) cause much problems and confusion, for schemes, healthcare providers and for you.

 We are committed to using this website to offer as much transparency to PMBs as possible, while also pointing out their pitfalls.
 You can find a list of the PMBs here, a collection of all our PMB content here,and more general info on PMBs here.

-Here is what you need to know now, applicable for now:
+Here is what you need to know now:

 - The 270 conditions cover all life threatening conditions, as well as most cancers and other degenerative conditions.

 - As a medical aid member, you are guaranteed in hospital and out of hospital treatment for these conditions.